iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 > They did not explain what she was asking me about and was real short with me .
 To me she was rude but I need my house fixed not TVs or other stuff like that but thank you for what you did do.<br> :date: __2020-10-26 19:49:29__

 > Also I build homeless shelters and I think this would be the place to add my location make it official<br> :date: __2020-10-06 07:13:34__

-> Works but would multiply the same alerts<br> :date: __2020-10-03 19:46:59__

-> Sends out alerts as expected, but here's the issue.
-If I'm in another app (Facebook, e.g.), it won't override it, and there doesn't seem to be a way to get the alert within the actual app, so if you miss it... too bad.
-Also tried to pull up the app while roaming, and got a "no wifi" connection error.
-Who the hell has wifi during an emergency???
-DO BETTER.<br> :date: __2020-09-13 18:35:21__